-Firewall active with high safety level. (all services except for SSH are blocked) Firewall protection does not yet exist although it has been activated according to the configuration.
+Firewall protection does not yet exist although it has been activated according to the configuration.
 This can happen, for example, if PC names for which there are no equivalent IP addresses as yet were used in the configuration.

 Firewall active with medium security level